Back to How-To

 Environmental consultants - Reclaimed status is the certified-clean signal.
 Filter to Reclaimed wells to identify completed sites for benchmarking and pattern analysis.

-Each returns the full lifecycle metadata: status, fluid, mode, type, full DLS components, depth, KB elevation, orphan flag.
+However you get there, the well detail shows the full lifecycle metadata: status, fluid, mode, type, full DLS components, depth, KB elevation, and the orphan flag.

 Coverage